WeblateOrg/weblate/docs/admin/checks.rst

     example in :ref:`check-max-size` or :ref:`check-max-length`).
 The typical use case for this is to expand placeables to ensure that the text fits even with long values, for example: ``replacements:%s:"John Doe"``.
+``variants:SOURCE``
+    Mark this string as a variant of string with matching source.
+See :ref:`variants`.
 ``regex:REGEX``
     Regular expression to match translation, see :ref:`check-regex`.
 ``python-format``, ``c-format``, ``php-format``, ``python-brace-format``, ``javascript-format``, ``c-sharp-format``, ``java-format``, ``java-messageformat``, ``auto-java-messageformat``, ``qt-format``, ``qt-plural-format``, ``ruby-format``, ``vue-format``